 - Carry on the business of the company with the same rights and powers of the board of the directors as the Receiver & Manager considers appropriate, consistent with the objectives of the company

-- Receive debts, rents, profits and amounts of money receivable in respect of the business
+- Receive debts, rents, profits and moneys receivable in respect of the business

 - Discharge rents, wages, salaries and other current expenses of the business